 Offers a wide range of products for numerous shoe polishing needs, including brushes, daubers, and cloths.
 Comes with black and brown polish.
-We love the handsome shoe valet box with pedal that gives this kit a professional touch.
-Makes a great gift.
+We love the handsome shoe valet box with pedal that makes this kit look professional.
+A great gift.

 Stands out from others on our shortlist for the black polish and accessories that are designed for military and other professional uniformed service footwear.
-Kit includes a travel case.
-Lightweight but durable.
+Kit includes a travel case that is always handy.
+Lightweight, but durable.

 Garners enthusiasm for the oil, wax, and salve that do a good job conditioning and polishing leather.
 Products also have a pleasant scent.
-Kit includes a soft polishing cloth.
+This handmade kit includes a soft polishing cloth.
+Will also work well on many other household leather items.

 It’s delightful to put your best foot forward in a shiny new pair of leather shoes.
 Once they’re no longer brand new, though, it can be disappointing to look down and see those shoes looking dull and scuffed.
 To revitalize your shoes, invest in a shoe polish kit to give them the maintenance and care they deserve.